MicrosoftDocs/customer-insights/topics/concepts-terminology.md

 ## Member

-A member is assigned as a way of managing users’ permission to a Project.
-Currently Product Insights only has the role of “Owner”, which allows the user to manage the project, view reports, and manage data.
+A member is assigned as a way of managing users’ project permissions.
+Currently, the only role available in Product Insights is “Owner”, which allows the user to manage the project and its data, and to view reports.

 ## Metric

 A quantifiable measurement of data, used to track or assess a process.
-Examples of relevant metrics in Product Insights include page views, and average time spent on site.
+Examples of relevant metrics in Product Insights include page views and average time spent on site.

 ## Project

-A Project is a way of grouping of data and reports in Product Insights.
-New projects include preconfigured reports and insights based on the type of product you want to analyze.
+A grouping of data and reports in Product Insights.
 New projects include preconfigured reports and insights based on the type of product you want to analyze.

 ## Report

-A report is a collection of charts.
-There are several out-of-the-box reports defined for a web Project.
+A collection of data visualizations.
+Product Insights includes several predefined reports for web projects.

 ## Signal